joelparkerhenderson/git-commit-message/README.md

   * Active verbs are easier to skim, and easier to use for people from other cultures who may be less-comfortable using English.

-We reject using an id number or URL in the title.
+We reject using any kind of ticket id number in the summary line.

-  * We use fully-qualified URLs in the commit message body.
+  * Inteaad, we use fully-qualified URLs in the commit message body.

   * This is because many of our projects use multiple tracking systems, and multiple ways of launching a URL.